ssully28/fantasyleague/README.md

 **League Page**
 [not started]
 **Lineup Page**
-60% done
+75% done
-Shows users lineup for the upcoming round.
+Display and allow user to edit their lineup for the upcoming round...

 **Select Player Page** (need better name)
 [not started]